tanmaybasu/Data-Elements-Extrcation-from-Literature-Using-NLP-and-Machine-Learning/README.md

-# Towards Expediting the Process of Building Systematic Review using Machine Learning
+# Data Elements Extrcation of Congestive Heart Failure from Relevant Literature

 A systematic review identifies and collates various clinical studies and compares data elements and results in order to provide an evidence based answer for a particular